-If you own a new-ish plastic machine it may not be fixable as some are made almost to be disposable.
-So if you have a newer machine with a problem, outside it’s warranty period, I can have a look but it takes a very long time to even get into the machine (ie costing you more in repair costs) and often the problems are only rectified temporarily, so any repairs done are at your own risk.
+If you own a new-ish plastic machine that only cost you £60 it may not be fixable as these are near enough disposable sadly.
+So if you have a cheapy machine with a problem, outside it’s warranty period, I can have a look but often the problems are only rectified temporarily, so any repairs done are at your own risk.
 Not just my opinion but of most repair shops too!
 So just to be clear, I will have a look but may advice you that I cannot fix it.

-I can’t fix electrics or electronics and cab’t replace broken gears but I have teamed up with a man who can so from now on I will be able to refer you to Frank who is a self taught enthusiast like myself but has more of a mind to fix the things I can’t as he has a background in computer engineering!
+I can’t fix electrics or electronics and can’t replace broken gears but I have teamed up with someonewho can so from now on I will be able to refer you to Frank who is a self taught enthusiast like myself but has more of a mind to fix the things I can’t as he has a background in computer engineering!
 His ethos is the same as mine, we both love saving older machines from the bin and are passionate about putting old ladies back on their feet.